Does The

 blank, black and white indictment of everyone being a sinner, PERIOD!

-LET'S LOOK AT MORE EXAMPLES as we compare the NIV against the less ambiguous
+LET'S LOOK AT MORE EXAMPLES as we compare the NIV against the very accurate

 King James Version (KJV).
 You will see how clearly defined, and "black and white," the